 AI changes the proof bar

 AI does not make one of these roles safe or unsafe by itself.
 It changes what a beginner has to prove.
-RoleMath's AI panels use Anthropic Economic Index context as descriptive workflow data, not employment demand, job loss, or personal forecasting.
+RoleMath's AI-usage context use Anthropic Economic Index context as descriptive workflow data, not employment demand, job loss, or personal forecasting.

 | Role family | Current Claude usage context | Practical effect for a beginner |